schellenberg/computerscience30/_sources/index.rst

 ..
 CP1 d) Refactor existing code to increase elegance
 ..
 CP1 e) Critique third party code (e.g., student, teacher or textbook programs) and make suggestions for improvement

+.. pulled this out of the review -- intro/reeborg.rst

 CS20 Review and JavaScript Intro
 :::::::::::::::::::::::::::::::::